Setting items for applying 3D rotation expressions

 The [Camera position] setting determines how the image will look when rotated in 3D space.

-It is affected by the strength of the parse described elsewhere.
-The greater the strength of the parse, the greater the change in appearance due to changes in camera position.
+It is affected by the perspective strength, described below.
+The greater the perspective strength, the greater the change in appearance due to the change in camera position.

 The figure below shows the change in the rightward keyform when the camera position is changed (the X symbol is the camera position).

-Moving the camera position to the left gives the appearance of going around to the side of the subject.
+Moving the camera position to the left gives the appearance of going around to the side of the object.

 Center of rotation (3D rotation)

-The [Center of rotation] setting is used to set the center of rotation of the object in 3D space.
+[Center of rotation] is the center setting for rotating the object in 3D space.

 Specify X and Y in canvas coordinates.
 Z is on the canvas (fixed at 0).